clanfear/CSSS508/Lectures/Week6/CSSS508_week6_loops.md

 * Common notation: `i` is the object that holds the current value inside the loop.
     + If loops are nested, you will often see `j` and `k` used for the inner loops.
     + This notation is similar to indexing in mathematical symbols (e.g $\sum\limits_{i=1}^n$)

+* Note `i` (and `j`,`k`, etc) are just normal objects.
+You can use any other names you want.
+    + Ex: When iterating over rows and/or columns, I often use `row` and/or `col`!

 Iterate Over Character Vectors
 ====================================================================================
 incremental: true

-What we iterate over doesn't have to be numbers `1:n`.
+What we iterate over doesn't have to be numbers `1:n` or numbers at all!
 You can also iterate over a character vector in R:

 ```r
 some_letters <- letters[4:6]